 Tops crust, throw it on.
 I brushed on a little beaten egg and sprinkled with more sugar.
 Just in case.

 - 1/2 cup all-purpose flour

 - 1 tablespoon butter

-Preheat oven to 450 degrees F (230 degrees C).
+Preheat oven to 450 degrees.
 Place rack on lowest rack in oven.
-(I usually bake pies on the second to bottom rack)

 Combine sugar and flour in bowl.
-Sprinkle 1/4 of it over pastry in pie plate.
+Sprinkle 1/4 of the mixture over pastry in pie plate.

-Heap chopped rhubarb over this mixture.
-Sprinkle with remaining sugar and flour.
+Pile chopped rhubarb over this mixture.
+Add cinnamon to remaining flour and sugar mixture.
+Sprinkle rhubarb with the flour sugar mixture.
 Dot with small pieces of butter.

 Place pie on lowest rack in oven.

 Reduce oven temperature to 350 degrees F (175 degrees C), and continue baking for 40-45 minutes.
 For best results, let pie sit for a couple of hours to allow filling to set up!